Geraldton Aboriginal Short Stay Accommodation - service provider frequently asked questions

 How long will the service provider be contracted for?

-The length of the contract will be confirmed in the Request for Tender document that will be released in 2024.
+The length of the contract will be confirmed in the Request for Tender document.

 Who designed the Geraldton Short Stay, and what are some of its key features?